 For example, we always recommend Bluehost for building blogs.
 Why?
 Because that’s where I started, and I love it!
 So Roostervane gets a commission, and the person who is completely overwhelmed about the number of blog hosting services out there gets to know how I—Chris—did it.
 Win-Win.

-And this brings up the crucial point.
+But this brings up the crucial point.
 Only use affiliates that you’ve used and will help your audience.
-Otherwise you’ll lose credibility.
+Otherwise, you’ll lose credibility.

 When I recommend a book or a web host, it’s really just giving my stamp of approval to something someone would probably buy anyway.

 Michelle from Making Sense of Cents has some fantastic resources to learn to do affiliate marketing.
 I’ve taken her course and totally recommend it for newbies.